municipioriogrande/blog/plugins/press-permit-core/readme.txt

 = 2.1.52 - 3 Feb 2015 =
 * Compat : The Events Calendar - Ajax refresh of calendar did not display events to subscribers or anonymous viewers
 * Compat : Visual Composer - invalid display of VC metabox on Edit Term screen
-* Change (Pro) : Refresh support key data to more promptly display expiration status
+* Change (Pro) : Refresh license key data to more promptly display expiration status
 * Fixed : White screen after cloning permissions from one role group to another
 * Fixed : PHP warning for deprecated function call on Permissions > Groups screen